-The reason of setting your monitor ICC profile as your RGB working space is because you are working with a physical monitor to edit/modify the colors, and by doing so will allow all your adjustments to be truly reflected from your monitor.
+The reason for setting your monitor ICC profile as your RGB working space is because you are working with a physical monitor to edit/modify colors, and by doing so will allow all your adjustments to be truly reflected from your monitor.
 And in order for this to work, you also need to select ‘Convert to Working RGB’ under Color Management Policies.
 Of course, it will be safer if you click ‘Ask When Opening’ for Profile Mismatches and Missing Profiles.

 • Mac OS:

 where [User Name] is the your user login name